-In 1973, a small group of committed parents and teachers pioneered the move toward student-centered high schools in Rhode Island.
+In 1973, a small group of committed parents and teachers pioneered the move toward student-centered private high schools in Rhode Island.
 They launched School One in a former bowling alley on Pine Street.
 Today, School One is an accredited independent school on Providence's east side, offering a rigorous college prep experience with an unwavering commitment to student voice, creativity and community.

 Activist parents and educators approach the Providence Public Schools to establish the Providence Free School and the Alternative Learning Project (ALP) to bring relevance and student voice into education.